 The price difference can be quite significant.

-And if you’re coming to party in Thailand with a few friends, with 1 liter each, what you bought at the duty-free might last you all your stay.
+And if you’re coming to party in Thailand with a few friends, with 1 liter of spirits each, what you bought at the duty-free shop might last you for an entire trip.

-Tip: If you love Champagne, buy it at the duty-free on your way in.
-Wine and Champagne are ridiculously expensive here.
+- If you love Champagne, purchase a bottle or two at the duty-free on your way in.
+Fine wine and Champagne are ridiculously expensive here.

 Alcohol Delivery in Thailand